Lectio Divina: Luke 17:26-37

 • Am I from the time of Noah or from the time of Lot?

 • A Romance of the extreme right.
-How do I place myself before this political manipulation of the faith in Jesus? ---I have no idea what this means.
+How do I respond to this political manipulation of the faith in Jesus?

 5) Concluding prayer

 How blessed are those whose way is blameless,

 who walk in the Law of Yahweh!